rjurney/netography/README.md

 >
 > -Dave

-## Project Dataset
+## Project Dataset - CSV to Parquet

-The dataset is a GZip compressed CSV file.
+The datasets are GZip compressed CSV files.
 Parquet files perform much better at the scale of this dataset, so I converted it to Parquet format in [netography_iot_anomaly/csv_to_parquet.py](netography_iot_anomaly/csv_to_parquet.py).

 The original CSV/GZip files are: